A generalization of operads based on subgraph contractions: Koszul duality for contractads

-Dually, the cobar construction $\mathsf{\Omega}\Q$ over the quadratic cocontractad $\Q$ has syzygy grading.
-In contrast with bar construction, the differential decrease the syzygy degree by 1.
+Similarly, the Cobar construction $\mathsf{\Omega}\Q$ over the quadratic cocontractad $\Q$ has syzygy degree.
+In contrast with bar construction, the differential decreases the syzygy degree by 1.
 Hence, $\mathsf{\Omega}_{\bullet}\Q$ forms a chain complex with respect to the syzygy degree.